Searching for Exoplanets

 (credit: NASA)

 An exoplanet’s orbit can also be directly detected when the planet crosses in front of its host star.
-The light that reaches Earth from the star slightly dims.
-Just like viewing a solar eclipse of our own sun from Earth, this is a much smaller version.
+The light that reaches Earth from the star dims slightly.
+This is similar to viewing a solar eclipse of our own sun from Earth, but a much smaller version.

 When observing a transit, the decrease in the change of light can determine the size of the planet.
 For example, if the amount of light from the host star darkens by 1%, we know the planet’s size is 1% that of its host star.
 In these cases, it is possible to presume the planet’s size when exoplanets are discovered using the transit method.